anyei/SFDC-ATARC/README.md

 Inbound request ahead but Opportunity triggers are at their limits!!

-Triggers are flooded with functionalities and salesforce governor limits are a pain in my.... neck, how can i come up with somethign so that at least let us make some extra space to include another process that needs to run within this trigger?.
+Triggers are flooded with functionalities and salesforce governor limits are a pain in my.... neck, how can i come up with something so that at least let us make some extra space to include another process that needs to run within this trigger?.
 I think i'm not the only one nor the first one who have asked that question.

 Imagine you could found a framework that allows you to fight against the de-facto governor limit situation.
 Let me introduce ATARC (heroic music playing in the background).